dylansyoung/dylansyoung/README.md

 ## About Me

 I'm Dylan, <strong>Full Stack Software Engineer</strong>.

 I am currently living in the United States and based in Atlanta, GA.
-I enjoy anything and everything releated to sports and enjoy learning and developing my skillset.
+In my free time I enjoy playing drums and watching sports.
+Feel free to reach out!

 Here lives all of my personal projects and contributions to <strong>open-source</strong> initiatives.

-I enjoy collaborating and working with others.
-Please reach out!

 ## Skills
 <div align="center">